Master of Healthcare Administration (M.H.A.) (Online)

 Students seeking academic requirements for Nursing Home Administrator licensure in New York should select AGE 503 and HCA 621 as their two program electives.

-In some courses, you will have the opportunity to participate in synchronous “in-person” sessions using Zoom or other types of technologies, which will allow you to virtually meet your peers and provide a more textured three-dimensional experience.
+In some courses, you will have the opportunity to participate in synchronous “in-person” sessions using Zoom and other video conferencing platforms, which will allow you to virtually meet your peers and provide a more textured, three-dimensional experience.

 To apply for the online master’s in healthcare administration program at Utica, you’ll need the following: